-- Character Tics: He has a habit of slamming his head into the floor/table whenever he gets excited or upset.
+- Character Tics: He has a habit of banging his head into the floor/table or smashing objects whenever he gets excited or upset.

 - Cigar Chomper: Always seen with a cigar in his mouth.

 - Green-Eyed Monster: He despises Gol D. Roger and the Great Age of Piracy, viewing them as the ultimate "festival" he could never top.
-His goal is to usher in a new era of war and chaos with Dougalas as his major frontrunner just to spite Roger and start a "better" era.
+His goal is to usher in a new era of war and chaos with Douglas as his major frontrunner just to spite Roger and start a "better" era.

 - Laughing Mad: After Sabo roasts him, he laments that he backed the wrong horse in Bullet and should've teamed with Luffy.
 When Sabo informs him that Luffy would never work with him, all Festa can do is laugh in defeat before his base is bombed by the Buster Call.

-- Meaningful Name: Spanish for "Good Party", appropriately enough.
+- Meaningful Name: Spanish (Buena) and Italian (Festa) for "Good Party", appropriately enough.